 Honoring Personal Wishes

-A living will ensures personal wishes are honored.
-Specific medical treatments and end-of-life decisions are documented, making sure that healthcare providers and family members comply with the individual’s desires.
+A living will ensures that personal wishes are honored.
+Specific medical treatments and end-of-life decisions are documented, ensuring that healthcare providers and family members comply with the individual’s desires.
 This preserves autonomy and dignity during critical moments.

 Conclusion